-St Mary Redcliffe Church has a number of fabulous features that make it one of Bristol’s most notable landmarks.
+St Mary Redcliffe Church in Bristol has a number of fabulous features that make it one of Bristol’s most notable landmarks.
 For starters, it’s a magnificent example of English Gothic architecture, which is best characterised by its towering Gothic spire.
 The exterior is breathtaking, and the interior is just as impressive.
-There are many large stained glass windows and decorative stone vaults dotted around the building, making it a gorgeous venue perfect to host a range of events including the enchanting series of Candlelight concerts.
+There are many large stained glass windows and decorative stone vaults dotted around the building.
+It’s one of the largest parish churches in Britain, and Queen Elizabeth I famously called it “the fairest, goodliest and most famous parish church in England” on her visit in 1574.

 Facts, Curiosities and Interesting Things about St Mary Redcliffe Church